jfeldman396/GMCImpute/README.md

 number of multiple imputations.

-Key to gaussian mixture copula are the marginal distributions of each variable in the data, as latent variables modeled with a finite mixture are linked to the observed scale using the inverse marginal distribution function.
+Key to gaussian mixture copula are the marginal distributions of each variable in the data, as latent variables, modeled with finite mixture are linked to the observed scale using the inverse marginal distribution function.
 Previous work estimates these margins empirically, which is problematic given that the missing data clearly biases these estimates.
-We demonstrate how the margin adjustment corrects these biases, which allows for more accurate inference with missing data
+The margin adjustment corrects these biases, yielding proper inference with missing data.

 # Fitting the model